adrielcafe/kaptain/README.md

 ```

 ### 4. Retrieve a destination content
-After arrive at the destination Activity, retrieve it's content by calling `kaptain.logbook()`:
+Through the Kaptain's logbook you can retrieve the destination content:

 ```kotlin
 class FeatureBActivity : AppCompatActivity() {